YuliyaSheludyakova/Book-My-Trip/README.md

 ## Aknowledgment

+* This is a group project created by Yuliya Sheludyakova, Gaini Zhulamanova and Siddika Celik - IT-Consultants trained at YouGrow Academy and IT Frankfurt GmbH.
 * We are very greatful to the coaches from IT Frankfurt GmbH for their help, time, and mentorship.
 * Images were taken from pexels.com.
 Credits to:
   - Restaurant Placeholder Image: [Photo by Pixabay from Pexels](https://www.pexels.com/photo/blur-breakfast-chef-cooking-262978/)